ExpositionEngineering/fs-102-exposition-engineering-show-proposal-1-omegaba1/writing/proposals/show_proposal_one.md

-**IMPORTANT:** If you do not type the required sentence then the course instructor will not know that you adhered to the Allegheny College Honor Code while completing the project.

 ## 🏁 " Quick Arabic" will delve into the experince of learning arabic in an immersive setting

 - **Title**: Quick Arabic